USS Princess Matoika: Hamburg America Line

 The ship was 525 ft long and featured twin screws powered by two quadruple expansion steam engines that generated 9000 hp.
 The liner also featured bilge keels that helped stabilize her ride.
-On the interior, Kiautschou's first-class staterooms were described as "light and large" and located in the center of the ship.
+Kiautschou's first-class staterooms were described as "light and large" and located in the center of the ship.
 She had two large promenade decks, a music room, and a library.
 Her smoking room was at the rear of the upper promenade deck, and her large dining room featured a balcony where the ship's orchestra could serenade diners.

 Kiautschou sailed on the Hamburg–Far East route until May 1902.
 For one round trip that month, Kiautschou replaced fellow HAPAG steamer Deutschland on Hamburg–New York service, calling at Southampton and Cherbourg on her eastbound trip, and at Cherbourg and Plymouth on her westbound return.
 After this one transatlantic excursion, Kiautschou was returned to Hamburg–Far East service.
 On 20 February 1904, in exchange for abandoning the mail routes shared with North German Lloyd, HAPAG traded Kiautschou for Lloyd freighters Bamberg, Königsberg, Nürnberg, Stolberg, and Strassburg.